-4. When changing a front wheel, place the jack under the frame rail behind the wheel.
+• For 2500/3500 4x2 series trucks, when changing a front wheel, place the bottle jack under the frame rail behind the wheel.
 Locate the jack as far forward as possible on the straight part of the frame.

-Make sure that the upstanding tab of the jack contacts the vertical side of the frame.
-Operate the jack using the jack drive tube and the wheel wrench- the tube extension, may be used but is not required.
+- Operate the jack using the jack drive tube and the wheel wrench.
+The tube extension, may be used, but is not required. - For 2500/3500 4x4 series trucks, when changing the front wheel, assemble the jack drive tube to the jack and connect the drive tube to the extension tube.